-Tai chi abounds with cryptic, mystical statements that circle around back to themselves.
-They are intended to be instructive to us and help us along our way to improving our tai chi practice.
+Tai chi abounds with cryptic, mystical statements that circle around back on themselves.
+At first, they seem incomprehensible, but they are intended to be instructive to us and help us along the way to improving our tai chi practice.
 Most of them allude to tai chi concepts that, once grasped, promise to improve our understanding, form, and life in general.
-Let’s take a look at a few from the famed sage Lao Tzu:
+As an example and to keep the conversation light-hearted, let’s begin with a few pieces of sage advice from the famed philosopher Lao Tzu:

 “Those who know do not speak.
 Those that speak do not know.”